 Step 2: Paint wall base color.

-Allow the paint to dry for approximately 2 hours and apply second coat if necessary/desired.
+Allow the paint to dry for approximately 2 hours and apply a second coat if necessary/desired.

 Step 3: Measure for stripes

 Once your wall is dry, proceed to measure both the width and height in which you would like your stripes to be.
 Mark guidelines with a pencil.